Simulation: Improving patient safety

-History of simulation in healthcare
+History in healthcare

 The first medical simulators were simple models of human patients.

 Since antiquity, these representations in clay and stone were used to demonstrate clinical features of disease states and their effects on humans.
 Models have been found in many cultures and continents.
 These models have been used in some cultures (e.g., Chinese culture) as a "diagnostic" instrument, allowing women to consult male physicians while maintaining social laws of modesty.
 Models are used today to help students learn the anatomy of the musculoskeletal system and organ systems.